AidanGM/UdacityDSProject2/README.md

 1. `cd app`
 2. `python run.py`

-The current default uses the prebuilt classifier `models/classifier_balanced_low.pkl`, this is already trained and does not require you to do any data loading or model training.
+The current default uses the prebuilt classifier `models/classifier_balanced_low.pkl`, this can be modified to use your classifier, just replace with `models/YOURCLASSIFIERNAME`.
 Once the web app has been loaded you can try out any prompt!
 If you're not sure what to use, try this as your starting point:
 "This is an emergency, I need help.
 Water is building up in my livingroom, I think it's because of the rain."